 Mental Health Awareness

 You cannot help someone with an illness if you do not know what that illness is.
 With this in mind, many HR departments and even firms like the Mesa HR firm are offering in-work training for their employees.
 This is aimed around helping them to be aware that their colleagues may be suffering from mental illnesses, how to spot the signs, and how to help them in a crisis.
 Some HR firms also offer support groups to their employees, which may meet once a week in the workplace to discuss their struggles and help them to find solutions.
+“It’s also important to include this in process documentation so that new team members are also aware.

 It can be hard for someone who suffers from depression to work a 5-day workweek.
 In response to this, many HR firms in the US are aiming to offer staff who suffer from mental health issues 4-day work weeks.
 As well as this, many HR departments are trying to phase in a 4-day work week so that stress levels are lower and staff has more free time.
 This has been found to improve the overall health of the employees and boost productivity, especially if they are working from home.